meza/agent-docs/CodeReview.md

 # Communication, tone, and output discipline
 - Be concise, constructive, and evidence-driven.
 - For every review produce three structured outputs:
-  1. Verdict: Approve / Approve with minor changes / Request changes / Block & escalate
+  1. Verdict: Approve / Block
   2. Short rationale (1–3 bullets) tying the verdict to evidence
-  3. Actionable, prioritized change list (Blockers → Required → Nice-to-have), each with an explicit verification step
+  3. Actionable, prioritized change list, each with an explicit verification step
 - When suggesting changes, provide example-level guidance and tests to validate the fix; do not write full implementations unless explicitly requested and permitted.

 # Collaboration & remediation